 - Heat the milk with dry ingredients: In a medium saucepan, whisk the milk, sugar, and cocoa powder together and heat over medium-low heat until warm.

-- Temper the egg yolks: In a small bowl gently whisk 2 egg yolks.
-Add 2-3 tablespoons of the warmed milk and into the egg yolks and whisk, then pour the yolks back into the pudding and whisk to combine.
+- Temper the egg yolks: In a small bowl, gently whisk 2 egg yolks.
+Add 2-3 tablespoons of the warmed milk into the egg yolks and whisk, then pour the yolks back into the pudding and whisk to combine.

 - Cook until thickened: Continue whisking the pudding until it starts to thicken and lightly bubble, approximately 10-15 minutes.
 The mixture will start to coat the outside of the pan as it thickens.
 Ensure it’s thickened before moving on to the next step.